Menu

 Dr. Gina Solomon of PHI Comments on New HHS Lead and Environmental Justice

 President-Elect Joe Biden has chosen California attorney general Xavier Becerra to lead the Department of Health and Human Services.
 During his tenure in California, Becerra created the state’s first environmental justice bureau, and worked in support of local environmental justice groups in opposing expansion of the San Bernardino International Airport.
-Dr. Gina Solomon of PHI comments on the health risks community members face from air pollution around the airport.
+Dr. Gina Solomon, former director of PHI’s Achieving Resilient Communities (ARC) and PHI’s Science for Toxic Exposure Prevention, comments on the health risks community members face from air pollution around the airport.

 • New York Times